May 2025

 - Having my older son put $5 bill in the offering plate and having both boys volunteer with us

-Having conversations about money:
+3. Having conversations about money:

 - It is a tool, it can be a blessing or a curse, and it is a limited resource

-- Money is not a magical item that lives on my phone.
+- Money is not a magical item that lives on a phone.
 You need to work to earn money but you also need to rest.
 And even if you earned the money, it is not yours

 - We spend our money differently because we have different values.
-And our values are.. [repeat the simple repeatable statements above]
+And our values are..